skrysmanski/devlog/content/articles/dotnet/wcf-real-easy.md

 I'll explain how to use WCF for **communicating between .NET processes** and how to use it for **HTTP requests**.

-The initial code is based primarily on [[http://weblogs.asp.net/ralfw/archive/2007/04/14/a-truely-simple-example-to-get-started-with-wcf.aspx|this nice tutorial]].
+The initial code is based primarily on [this nice tutorial](http://weblogs.asp.net/ralfw/archive/2007/04/14/a-truely-simple-example-to-get-started-with-wcf.aspx).

 Let's get started.